 Inspect inflow points for clogging (off-line systems) and remove any sediment

-Inspect filter strip/grass channel for erosion or gullying and re-seed or sod as necessary
+Inspect filter strip/grass channel for erosion or gullying and or sod as necessary

-Trees and shrubs should be inspected to evaluate their health and remove any dead or severely diseased vegetation
+Herbaceous vegetation, trees and shrubs should be inspected to evaluate their health and replanted as appropriate to meet project goals.

+Remove any dead or severely diseased vegetation

-Annually
+Annually in fall

 Inspect and remove any sediment and debris build-up in pre-treatment areas.

-Inspect inflow points and bioretention surface for build up of road sand associated with spring melt period, remove as necessary and replant areas that have been impacted by sand/salt build up. .
+Inspect inflow points and bioretention surface for build-up of road sand associated with spring melt period, remove as necessary and replant areas that have been impacted by sand/salt build up.

-2 to 3 years

-Replace mulch over the entire area

-Replace pea gravel diaphragm or filter fabric if warranted

-The planting soils should be tested for pH.
-If the pH is below 5.2, limestone should be applied.
-If the pH is above 7.0 to 8.0, then iron sulfate plus sulfur can be added to reduce the pH.
+Cut back and remove previous years plant material and remove accumulated leaves if needed (or controlled burn where appropriate).

 Draft Updates and Additions to Current Manual

 For proper nutrient control, bioretention cells must not be fertilized unless a soil test from a certified lab indicates nutrient deficiency.
 The one exception is a one-time fertilizer application during planting of the cell, which will help with plant establishment.
 Irrigation is also typically needed during establishment.